New Carissa: Debate about removal

 Prior to the dismantling project, there was debate by local residents on whether the wrecked stern should be removed.
 Some local officials believed the stern, which lay on a remote area of the beach, was not a hazard or an eyesore.
 Arnie Roblan, a state representative from Coos Bay, called the wreck a potential tourist attraction.
 For some residents, uncertainty remained surrounding Titan's removal plan, with the worry that the stern would be unable to withstand the force of the hydraulic pullers and that parts of the ship already buried in the sand would be unmovable.
 The president of the Coos Bay city council expressed concern that the proposed removal operation could cause ecological damage that would not occur if the ship were left on the beach.
 He further noted that "shipwrecks on the Oregon Coast are part of our history.
 There are a lot of ways you could better spend the money here."
+Many environmentalists, as well as federal biologists and residents of the local community, were concerned about the potential for further ecological damage should the vessel leak any of the fuel oil that remained on board.